Sorta Solving the OPF by Not Solving the OPF: DAE Control Theory and the Price of Realtime Regulation: Solving OPF via DAE Control Theory

 We focus now on the control problem for the NDAE model \eqref{eq:nonlinearDAEexplicit}, which when solved will essentially solve a version of the ACOPF~\eqref{equ:ACOPF}.
 This control problem can simply be defined as computing a constant gain matrix that can be used with the control input $\m u(t)$ in a closed-loop fashion (via realtime state/output information) such that it can drive the system back to a stable equilibrium after a large disturbance.
 With that in mind, let us define the closed-loop system dynamics as follows:

 where $\m u_C$ is the closed-loop control input and is defined as:

 in which $\m u_\mr{ref}$ is the reference or baseline setting for the control input $\m u$, $\m x^k$ is the dynamic states information at previous time step $k$, and $\mK$ is the constant controller gain matrix.
-The key idea is to design $\mK$ such that using realtime state feedback information $\m x(t)$, the closed-loop control input $\m u_{C}$ can make the system robust and transiently stable against disturbances.
+Notice that, $\m u_\mr{ref}$ and $\m x^k$ can be determined numerically using power flow studies.
+That being said, the key idea is to design $\mK$ such that using realtime state feedback information $\m x(t)$, the closed-loop control input $\m u_{C}$ can make the system robust and transiently stable against disturbances.

 To that end, notice that, if we can compute $\mK$ in a way such that it encodes \eqref{eq:nonlinearDAEexplicit-2} also along with \eqref{eq:nonlinearDAEexplicit-1} (meaning determining $\mK$ for the whole NDAE system instead of eliminating \eqref{eq:nonlinearDAEexplicit-2} and converting it to an ODE system), then the determined feedback controller $\mK$ will inherently satisfy the key constraints appearing in the OPF formulation \eqref{equ:ACOPF}.
 This is because Eq. \eqref{eq:nonlinearDAEexplicit-2} includes power balance equations \eqref{equ:PF1}, \eqref{equ:PF2} of ACOPF and generators stator algebraic constraints \eqref{eq:SynGenPower1},\eqref{eq:SynGePower2} which indirectly encode the constraints \eqref{equ:PG_constratints},\eqref{equ:QG_constraints} of the ACOPF.
 As for the other constraints such as limits on generators' capacities, these can be encoded via saturation dynamics in the differential equations.
 Admittedly, other constraints such as thermal limits of lines cannot be modeled in this approach, and to that end we thoroughly investigate any constrained violations incurred in Section~\ref{sec:casestudies}.